pashazzz/citation-cards/README.md

 ### Three main screens from menu
 - Citations list
-    - Top bar with 'filter' and 'create' buttons on the right corner
+    - Top bar with 'sort' and 'create' buttons on the right corner
-        - filter - by tags and sorting
         - create - redirect to the screen with static cells for all needed to create a new citation
             - think, how to create a new tag or use existed
-        - do we need the 'edit' button?
+            - try to get simplify the adding of new citation (field in the bottom of screen; after click on 'Save' redirect to "create screen")
+    - Yet one toolbar with:
+        - 'Only favourites' button
         - font size selector; find out how to use tooltips
+        - search
     - List of all citations, sorted be recently modified
         - on the top display one of favourites
         - by click on item copy the whole meaning data for share it by paste anywhere; display faded message "Copied in clipboard!"
-- Favourites
+- Tags
-    - the same like main, but only for marked
+    - List with all existed tags
+        - on tap on the tag, select it and display all citations with this tag; can be multiple
+        - long tap - edit tag and choose other color
+    - In the bottom text field for creating a new tag; + button for choosing one of 10 colors
 - Settings
     - switcher, is need to display on the top of main screen the one favourite citation, by default - true
     - choosing the tags from which the citations will display on the widgets, by default - all